BITSS-OPA/opa-deworming/readme.md

   - Edward Miguel – Conceptualization, Funding acquisition, Supervision
   - Grace Morgan – Writing (original draft), Writing (reviewing and editing)
-  - Emma Ng – Visualization, Writing (original draft), Writing (reviewing and editing, supporting)
+  - Emma Ng – Visualization, Writing (original draft, supporting), Writing (reviewing and editing, supporting)
-  - Ryan Scholes – Visualization, Writing (original draft), Writing (reviewing and editing, supporting)
+  - Ryan Scholes – Visualization, Writing (original draft, supporting), Writing (reviewing and editing, supporting)

 This list of contributors to this repository (also available at [this